brianhonohan/sketchbook/_posts/coding-challenges/2018-10-07-coding-challenge-9-solar-system-3d-texturized.md

 ## Sample Textures:

-Textures were downloaded from [solarsystemscope.com][solar-system-textures] which provides the iamges free of charge for use in 3D models like this sketch.
+Textures were downloaded from [solarsystemscope.com][solar-system-textures] which provides the images free of charge for use in 3D models like this sketch.

 [![texture-sample-sun][texture-sun]{:class="img-thumbnail"}][live-view]
 [![texture-sample-earth][texture-earth]{:class="img-thumbnail"}][live-view]